douglasroeder/thenomad/content/post/my-2018-hiking-gears/index.md

 draft: true
 ---

-As a real newbie in hiking, I wanted to write down a list of all my gear at the current point in time and probably reason about the things that have worked and not worked so well through my hiking adventures.
+As a real newbie in hiking, I wanted to write down a list of all my gears at the current point in time and probably reason about the things that have worked and not worked so well through my hiking adventures.

 Alright, the plan is for me to give you a list of all my gears, so here it goes: